 Since 2004 we’ve found ourselves twisting knobs on-and-off, at first reworking leftovers from sessions in 1998 in conjunction with new material.
 Some of this stuff was performed at a small, one-off concert at arts compound Klink og Bank in Reykjavík 2005, our first live appearance since Berlin 1998.
 We celebrated Reptilicus’ 20 years in 2008 by discretely issuing one of these tracks on-line; entitled “Time before present in millions of years,” it’s a quiet piece, combining the cool jazz rhythms of Birgir Baldursson with simple keyboards, cut-up effects and electronics.

 But it was in 2010 that we returned in earnest.
 Again through the efforts of Franz Graf, we were invited to play at Donaufestival in Krems, Austria, on May 8.
 We enjoyed our performance immensely, not the least since we performed in the midst of a spectacular installation by Graf.
-The material written for Krems was the beginning of a new album that is now (2013) in the mixing stage, expected for release in 2014.

 In the fall of 2010 we came into contact with Praveer Baijal, founder of Canadian experimental music & art imprint Yatra Arts.
 The first fruits of our collaboration with Yatra Arts saw light of day in November 2011: a beautiful limited edition, blue vinyl 7″ entitled “Initial Conditions”, Reptilicus’ first proper release in over a decade.
 The B side contained a remix by Cologne based electronic artist Senking.
 The release was celebrated by an event in Toronto on November 2011, where Reptilicus shared the bill with Senking, Rúnar Magnússon and Orphx, and in Reykjavik the following month where many local artists were involved, among them Stereo Hypnosis and Thoranna Björnsdóttir.